anasouardini/blog/src/content/posts/why-vue-js-is-not-popular.md

 ---
 title: why Vue js is not popular?
-slug: why-vue-js-is-not-popular
-description:
+seo_title: why Vue js is not popular?
+description: why Vue js is not popular?
+seo_description: why Vue js is not popular?
-date: Sun, 13 Dec 2020 12:44:49 +0000
+date: Sun, 13 Dec 2020
+seo_date: 2020-12-13
 author: Anas Ouardini
 draft: false
-category: javascript js-questions
+category: [JavaScript, JS-Questions]
 ---

 While coding languages are of full status on their own, frameworks have been associated with making developers’ work easier thanks to the provision of a smooth development basis.
 To complement the need for optimal frameworks, developers have had a variety of front-end frameworks for their pursuits with only a few remaining popular.
 According to Stack Overflow, while Vue.js has seen incredible growth and success in the previous years, the framework remains unpopular with only 15.2% using it.